Expertium/expertium.github.io/Benchmark.md

 ![HLR (proper)](https://github.com/user-attachments/assets/1532b41c-25bf-4c74-a6bf-5ff1f6b7abf9)

 For HLR, the order of reviews doesn't matter because it only requires summary statistics about the whole review history.
 Regardless of how you rearrange reviews, the total number of reviews, passed reviews, and failed reviews (lapses) will remain the same.

+In Duolingo, HLR also incorporates linguistic data into the model, which we don't have in Anki, so in Duolingo it likely performs a little better.
+A little.

 8.​ Ebisu v2.
 [It's an algorithm that uses Bayesian statistics](https://fasiha.github.io/ebisu/) to update its estimate of memory half-life after each review.
 While it has 3 parameters, Ebisu was not designed to optimize them automatically, they have to be configured manually.
 It uses the SR model.